Yeoman

 References to the emerging social stratum of wealthy land-owning commoners began to appear after 1429.
 In that year, the Parliament of England re-organized the House of Commons into counties and boroughs, with voting rights granted to all freeholders.
-The Act of 1430 restricted voting rights to those freeholders whose land value exceeded 40 shillings.
-These yeomen would eventually become a social stratum of commoners below the landed gentry, but above the husbandmen.
-This stratum later embodied the political and economic ideas of the English and Scottish enlightenments, and transplanted those ideas to the Thirteen English colonies in North America during the 17th and 18th centuries.
-The yeoman farmers of those colonies became citizen soldiers during the American Revolution against Great Britain.
+The Electors of Knights of the Shires Act 1429 restricted voting rights to those freeholders whose land value exceeded 40 shillings.
+These yeomen became a social stratum of commoners below the landed gentry, but above the husbandmen.
+This stratum later embodied the political and economic ideas of the English Enlightenment and Scottish Enlightenment, and transplanted those ideas to British North America during the early modern era.

+Numerous yeoman farmers in North America served as citizen soldiers in the Continental Army during the American Revolutionary War.
 The 19th century saw a revival of interest in the medieval period with English Romantic literature.
 The yeoman outlaws of the ballads were refashioned into heroes fighting for justice under the law and the rights of freeborn Englishmen.

 Etymology

-The etymology of yeoman is uncertain for several reasons.
+The etymology of yeoman is uncertain, for several reasons.

 The earliest documented use occurs in Middle English.
 There are no known Old English words which are considered acceptable parent words for yeoman.
 Nor are there any readily identifiable cognates of yeoman in Anglo-Norman, Old Frisian, Old Dutch, Old Saxon, or Middle Low German.
-All of these languages are considered to be closely related to Old English at the time they were spoken.
+The four last-named of these languages are West Germanic languages, closely related to Old English at the time they were spoken.
 Taken together, these facts would indicate that yeoman (1) is a word specific to the regional dialects found in England; and (2) is nothing similar to any word used in continental Europe.

 Another complicating factor for the etymology is that yeoman is a compound word made by joining two other words: yeo + man.
-Linguists have been perplexed about the origin of yeo ever since scholars such as John Mitchell Kemble and Joseph Bosworth began the modern linguistic study of Old English in the early to mid 19th century.
+Linguists have been perplexed about the origin of yeo since scholars such as John Mitchell Kemble and Joseph Bosworth began the modern linguistic study of Old English in the early to mid 19th century.
 Two possible etymologies have been proposed to explain the origin of yeo.